-The following chart includes examples that illustrate California's income reporting requirements.
+The chart on the next page includes examples that illustrate California's income reporting requirements.
 To use the chart, read down the first column to find your status: Military servicemember (M) or Spouse (S), then read across to find the type of tax return to file and the type of income to report.
 These examples assume you were either a nonresident for the entire year or a resident for the entire year.
 Part-year residents should get FTB Pub.
 1031 for more information.